RIMS-Code/RIMSEval/docs/pkg/filters.rst

     Otherwise,
     please reset the data set before running a again.

-If packages are defined,
-this filter will remove the shots from the existing packages as well.
-This means that you can end up with packages that contain less shots than what you defined when you created them!

 .. note:: If you filter for maximum ions in packages and maximum ions per shot,
     the preferred way of achieving this is to filter the packages first.
     Otherwise, packages will be created with shots that are not in order of each other.